Reyes1921/notas/SQL/sql/intro.md

 - `Structured Data`: RDBMS allows data storage in a structured way, using rows and columns in tables.
 This makes it easy to manipulate the data using SQL (Structured Query Language), ensuring efficient and flexible usage.

-- `ACID Properties`: ACID stands for Atomicity, Consistency, Isolation, and Durability.
+- `ACID Properties`: ACID stands for `Atomicity`, `Consistency`, `Isolation`, and `Durability`.
 These properties ensure reliable and safe data manipulation in a RDBMS, making it suitable for mission-critical applications.

 - `Normalization`: RDBMS supports data normalization, a process that organizes data in a way that reduces data redundancy and improves data integrity.